dkrueger06/CS-Projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load Balancers help to protect servers against DDoS attacks.
+- _Load Balancers help to protect servers against DDoS attacks._
-- A Jump Box allows controlled access to two or more seperate security zones.
+- _A Jump Box allows controlled access to two or more seperate security zones._

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- Filebeat monitors log files and specified locations.
-It collects log events and sends them to either Elasticsearch or Logstash to be indexed.
+- _Filebeat monitors log files and specified locations.
+It collects log events and sends them to either Elasticsearch or Logstash to be indexed._
-- Metricbeat collects metrics from the operating system and services running on the server and ships them to Elasticsearch or Logstash.
+- _Metricbeat collects metrics from the operating system and services running on the server and ships them to Elasticsearch or Logstash._

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.